srozemuller/rozemuller_blog/content/post/series/2026-01-10-intune-automation-blog-series/index.md

 These are the global settings that affect how Intune behaves across the entire tenant.
 They include configurations like enrollment restrictions, enrollment profiles and assignment filters for example.

 ### Identity (Entra ID, 4)
-For completion, I also added Identity, that ties everything together (from Intune to managed device).
-A device without identity is just a device.
+For completion, I also added Identity, that ties everything together (from Intune (managed device) to a device and the user that logs in on that device).
 Users, groups, assignments, and permissions determine who receives what, and who is allowed to manage what.
 Identity is also what determines whether an action is allowed in the first place.
 Without identity, nothing in Intune can be assigned or controlled.